Prerequisites

 Payment Links

-- Static Payment Links: Instantly shareable URLs for quick, no-code payment collection.
+- Static Payment Links: No-code, instantly shareable URLs for quick payment collection.

 Construct your payment link